Harasz/use-async-modal/README.md

     /*
         Type: Function
-        Desc: Will be called after modal open.
+        Desc: It will be invoked when the window is opened.
         Options:
           - containerId: string containing attribute id for overlay in DOM,
           - containerRef: HTMLDivElement ref to overlay.